sdiehl/wiwinwlh/tutorial.md

 ----------

 Since GHC 7.8 we have a new tool for debugging incomplete programs by means of *type holes*.
-By placing a underscore on any value on the right hand-side of a declaration GHC will throw an error during type-checker that reflects the possible values that could placed at this point in the program to make to make the program type-check.
+By placing an underscore on any value on the right hand-side of a declaration GHC will throw an error during type-checker that reflects the possible values that could placed at this point in the program to make to make the program type-check.